Saiful234/Day-54-62-Flask-Web-Development/README.md

 def hello():
       return 'Hello, World'
 You can do more!
 You can make parts of the URL dynamic and attach multiple rules to a function.

+### URL Building
+To build a URL to a specific function, use the url_for() function.
+It accepts the name of the function as its first argument and any number of keyword arguments, each corresponding to a variable part of the URL rule.
+Unknown variable parts are appended to the URL as query parameters.

+Why would you want to build URLs using the URL reversing function url_for() instead of hard-coding them into your templates?

+1. Reversing is often more descriptive than hard-coding the URLs.

+2. You can change your URLs in one go instead of needing to remember to manually change hard-coded URLs.

+3. URL building handles escaping of special characters transparently.

+4. The generated paths are always absolute, avoiding unexpected behavior of relative paths in browsers.

+5. If your application is placed outside the URL root, for example, in /myapplication instead of /, url_for() properly handles that for you.